ettebaDwop/DareyProject8/Load Balancer with Apache.md

 ![Screenshot (515)](https://github.com/ettebaDwop/dareyProject8/assets/7973831/e83538ab-62cb-46a8-85cf-227d49936910)

-Remember, this is only internal configuration and it is also local to your LB server, these names will neither be ‘resolvable’ from other servers internally nor from the Internet.
+Remember, is local to our LB server, these names will neither be ‘resolvable’ from other servers internally nor from the Internet.